onealexharms/shades-of-purple/README.md

 ## How it might work

 The idea is to make a space where people can express their political selves in some way other than to stand on one side of the red/blue line or the other.

-There are 16 prompts, and you'll be asked to respond to each one.
-At the end, you'll see a spot-map calculated from your responses that's an image in shades of red and blue and purple.
+There are 16 prompts, presented in random order.
+A person will be asked to respond to each one.
+At the end, there will be a spot-map calculated from the responses that's an image in shades of red and blue and purple.
 The app will also calculate a unique shade of purple based on those responses.

 It was hard to choose only 16 statements.